What is the difference between winch and crane?

 related article

-> The 20ton single-beam gantry crane has been installed
+> A shipbuilding gantry crane has been successfully installed in Yangzhou, Jiangsu province.

-> A Double Girder Overhead Crane to Bangladesh
+> Brief Introduction of Double Girder Overhead Crane